 Vintage Clothing: A Sustainable Love Story

-This week's guest post is from stylish vintage enthusiast, sustainable clothing advocate, and influencer, @alenactran.
+This week's guest post is from stylish vintage enthusiast and sustainable clothing advocate @alenactran.
 In this post, hear her story and how she came to love & appreciate a vintage (and more particularly, sustainable!) lifestyle.

 I’ve often been called an ‘old soul.’
 This label has something to do with my naturally formal and introspective demeanour, I’m sure, but for much of my youth I did feel decidedly out of place, as though I had been born in the wrong decade.
 Instead of pursuing trends at the mall, my late teen years were spent browsing antique stores and acquiring blouses and skirts from the 1940s and 50s.
 Costume parties were a cinch – I had enough vintage clothing and retro hairstyles in my portfolio that a trip to Value Village wasn’t necessary.
 I dreamed of collecting mid century modern furniture for my future house and filling the empty spaces with the crackling melodies of an old vinyl record.
 Photoshoots with friends often involved dressing one another up in what vintage clothing we had (usually mine) and capturing a surreal, romanticized portrait of 20th century life.
 This is what vintage meant to me, what vintage fashion was for.